Washington State Teaching Artist Training Lab

 PROGRAM HISTORY & PARTNERS

 We are grateful to the organizations that jointly created the original version of the TAT Lab in 2005: Denver Center for the Performing Arts, the Shakespeare Theatre Company in D.C., and the Seattle Repertory Theatre.
 We are especially grateful to the Seattle Rep for their role in evolving the model to serve all artistic disciplines, and partnering with the Washington State Arts Commission to develop the current statewide program, which was launched in 2011.
-After three successful years and 100 graduates, Seattle Children’s Theatre is coming on board to host the 2014-2015 program, joining other key arts and education partners: the Office of Superintendent of Public Instruction, Pacific Northwest Ballet, Book-It Repertory Theatre, and Arts Corps.
+After three successful years and 100 graduates, Seattle Children’s Theatre became the hosting partner in 2014, joining other founding partners: the Office of Superintendent of Public Instruction, Pacific Northwest Ballet, Book-It Repertory Theatre, and Arts Corps.
 Current faculty bios are available here.

 “The depth of planning and hours to make this a purposeful and quality training was amazing.
 I cannot say enough about how this will change my arts education practice.” –TAT Lab graduate, 2013